flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

     2nd order run's force history plot showing good stabilization of the forces.

 Congratulations!
-You have now accomplished your first Flow360 simulation for a rotating propeller using the rotational interface.
+You have now finished your first Flow360 simulation for a rotating propeller using a rotational interface.